lfuller20/Basic_Onshape_CAD/README.md

 # Basic Onshape CAD
 I made a Caster.
-I made some a picture frame.
+I made a picture frame.

 ---
 ## Table of Contents